Discipline vs Control — What’s the Difference?

 Control can produce short-term compliance.

-But once pressure is removed, behavior often collapses.
+But once pressure is removed, the behavior often collapses.

 Control depends on supervision.